-Physical activity is a key for a good health
+Physical activity is key for good health

 The human body has several basic biological needs, such as food, liquid and sleep.
 They can partly be replaced by medical substitutes.
 However, you cannot replace the lack of physical activity.
 The human body is built to move, to be active as much as possible.
 Recently, I attended an educational seminar about physical training and health, during which one very experienced life coach said: “We practice by moving our body or we exercise standing upright; when this is not possible, we sit and exercise; when sitting is not possible, then we exercise lying in bed.”
 It sounded so true and inspiring.
 We just need to move as long as we live.